ibm-cloud-docs/discovery-data/assemble.md

     - XML definition file (`template.xml`)
     - Properties file (`messages.properties`)

   Do not change the names or paths of the example custom connector files.
-Doing so can result in problems including build failures.
+Doing so can result in problems, including build failures.
   {: important}

 ### Compiling and packaging the source code